 I take the Solgar Triple Strength Omega-3.
 I take 2 capsules per day which provides 1008mg EPA and 756mg DHA.

 6. Vitamin C

-I mentioned my choice of vitamin C supplement (Altrient C) in my post 5 Top Amazon Beauty Buys.
-This particular form of vitamin c has been proven to increase the elasticity of the skin over time.
+My choice of vitamin C supplement is Altrient C. This particular form of vitamin c has been proven to increase the elasticity of the skin over time.
 A study showed that over 16 weeks this supplement can increase your skin’s firmness and elasticity by 61.4%.
 It also leads to a reduction in the appearance of fine lines and wrinkles on both the face and body.
 You can read the study that was done here.

 IT BOOSTS COLLAGEN PRODUCTION & ASSISTS WITH SKIN REPAIR

 I’ve been using Altrient C for several months now.
 In the trial study the participants were using 3 sachets a day.
 Due to both the price and for convenience I am only taking 1 sachet a day in the morning so I haven’t seen the results that the trial showed.
 I have however noticed that my skin seems more supple and bouncy.